slazav/device2/Readme.md

 devices if needed).

-The server has a configuration file `/etc/device_server.txt` which lists all avalible devices.
+The server has a configuration file `/etc/device_server.txt` which lists all available devices.
 For example, line `generator gpib -board 0 -address 6` says that communication with device `generator` is done using driver gpib with parameters `-board 0 -address 6`.